Why Do I Have Nightmares Every Night?

 - Severe (Nightmares recur nightly or most nights)

-Symptoms Of Nightmare Disorder
+Signs Of Nightmare Disorder

 Everyone has nightmares sometimes.
 It is not unusual for a person to have the occasional nightmare or bad dream.
 For most, a nightmare will be unpleasant, but may not affect a person for more than a few minutes.
-Many do not even wake following a nightmare.
+Many do not even wake from a nightmare.

-Having nightmares is not the same as suffering from nightmare disorder.
-There are criteria needed for a diagnosis of the condition.
+There are criteria needed for a diagnosis of nightmare disorder.
 The criteria separate nightmare disorder from a normal experience of nightmares.
+It also helps with ruling out signs of another mental health condition.
+Signs of nightmare disorder include:

 - Being suddenly awoken by the intensity of a nightmare